 The NTMA scholarships were developed to help reduce financial burden and aid students in paying for their education.
 Our scholarships are funded by our industry, by those that want to strengthen manufacturing, and want to keep machining thriving.
 Eligibility requirements apply to each scholarship and we encourage those interested in applying, to visit the Student Services department or read our catalog for more information.

 The Bert Richardson Youth Scholarship

-The NTMA Training Centers in Santa Fe Springs award one Bert Richardson Youth Scholarship yearly to a recent high school graduate; this scholarship is for \$10,000.
+NTMA Machinist Career College awards one Bert Richardson Youth Scholarship yearly to a recent high school graduate; this scholarship is for \$10,000.

 LA-NTMA Board Award